rxweb/rxweb.io/docs/rx-web-core/tours-of-contoso-app/Beginner/authorization.md

 To add authorization in the controller using access, the following command is used:

-> -- rxwebcore --controller --basic --main Students --uow --Student --access 1
+> rxwebcore --controller --basic --main Students --uow Master --access 1

-In this command `Students` is the controller name, `Student` is the module and 1 is the application module Id retrieved from the database.
+In this command `Students` is the controller name, `Master` is the module and 1 is the application module Id retrieved from the database.

 ````js
     [ApiController]